atomix/atomix/README.md

 #### CopycatReplica

-The [CopycatReplica][CopycatReplica] is a [Copycat][Copycat] implementation that is responsible for receiving creating and managing [resources](#resources) on behalf of other clients and servers and receiving, persisting, and replicating state changes for existing resources.
+The [CopycatReplica][CopycatReplica] is a [Copycat][Copycat] implementation that is responsible for receiving creating and managing [resources](#resources) on behalf of other clients and replicas and receiving, persisting, and replicating state changes for existing resources.

 Users should think of replicas as stateful nodes.
-Because servers are responsible for persisting and replicating resource state changes, they require more configuration than [clients](#copycatclient).
+Because replicas are responsible for persisting and replicating resource state changes, they require more configuration than [clients](#copycatclient).

-To create a `CopycatReplica`, first you must create a [Transport](#transport) via which the server will communicate with other clients and servers:
+To create a `CopycatReplica`, first you must create a [Transport](#transport) via which the replica will communicate with other clients and replicas:

 ```java
 Transport transport = new NettyTransport();
 ```

-The [Transport][Transport] provides the mechanism through which servers communicate with one another and with clients.
-It is essential that all clients and servers configure the same transport.
+The [Transport][Transport] provides the mechanism through which replicas communicate with one another and with clients.
+It is essential that all clients and replicas configure the same transport.

-Once the transport is configured, the server must be provided with a list of members to which to connect.
+Once the transport is configured, the replica must be provided with a list of members to which to connect.
 Cluster membership information is provided by configuring a `Members` list.

 ```java